bradyrussell/UISCoin/README.md

 - Java uses signed bytes, so I do not think the binary data produced can be used in languages with unsigned bytes without conversion.
 - The block height is stored in the Index of the Coinbase transaction input rather than the script.
 - The unlocking script signature message is the hash of the transaction output you are trying to spend.
 This allows you to combine multiple unrelated inputs into one transasction.
 (Not sure how this works in BTC)
+- The difficulty algorithm is much simpler, basically if the last block was over five minutes ago, the difficulty is lastBlockDifficulty - 1.
+If it was before 5 minutes ago it is lastBlockDifficulty + 1.
+This is not as robust as Bitcoin's but works well enough.
+- As alluded to in the previous bullet point, the target block time is five minutes rather than BTC's ten.